Tagum: Transportation

 Tagum City is the second busiest city in Davao Region and 8th in Mindanao, making the city accessible by land transportation to different parts of Mindanao.
 The existing land transportation in the city consists of jeepneys from nearby municipalities and barangays, single motorcycles, and tricycles (e.g. pedicabs), which is the primary mode of transportation in this city.
 Public utility vehicles in Tagum City Overland Transport Integrated Terminal bound to following municipalities and cities: Santo Tomas, Kapalong, Asuncion, Talaingod, Panabo City, Carmen, Braulio Dujali, New Corella, San Isidro, Laak, Maco, Mabini, Pantukan, Mawab, Nabunturan, Banaybanay, Lupon and Governor Generoso.

 Bus companies like Davao Metro Shuttle, Del Norte Fighters and Land Car Inc. ply route from Tagum City to Davao City, New Bataan and Panabo City.
 Buses from Butuan, Surigao City, Ormoc City, Tacloban City, Manila, Mati City and Davao City are housed in Tagum City Overland Transport Integrated Terminal to cater their passenger needs.

 Tagum is bisected by N1 (Maharlika Highway), which serves as a principal arterial for the city, as well as a major route between Davao City and areas to the north.
-Other major highways include N909, which serves the adjacent municipalities to the west, and N74 (Apokon Road), which runs to Davao Oriental.
+Other major highways include N909 (Tagum City Diversion Road), which serves the adjacent municipalities to the west, and N74 (Apokon Road), which runs to Davao Oriental.
 Due to the worsening traffic condition in the city, the local government unit and DPWH had agreed on the construction of a 1.6 kilometer flyover along Daang Maharlika.
 This flyover will stretch from CAP Building (Visayan Village) to Kar Asia (Magugpo East).
 The project costs ₱3 billion and construction has started in September 2017.

 Aside from the reconstruction of Hijo Port to Tagum International Container Port (the second biggest port in the Philippines upon completion), Tagum City is also eyed to be the site of the newest airport in the region.
 This new gateway is planned ahead to decongest the nearby Francisco Bangoy International Airport in Davao City.

-Shopping malls and centers

-Shopping centers within Tagum include Gaisano Center Tagum, JS Gaisano Citimall Tagum, NCCC Mall Tagum, Gaisano Grand Mall Tagum, and Gaisano Mall of Tagum (also called GMall Tagum), Unitop Mall Tagum, Puregold Tagum, Tagum Pioneer Buenas, Choice Mart and Davao Central Warehouse Club.
-Robinson's Place Tagum, which was opened last April 2016, is situated at Barangay Visayan Village and is one of the largest malls in Mindanao.
-CityMall, the newly opened mall last February 28, 2017, located at National Highway, is CityMall's third largest branch in the Philippines.

-Healthcare
+Health Care

 Some of the medical centers in Tagum are the following: